Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business trans.md

 **2. Copyright in Source Material, and Translation Rights**
    1. The Translator accepts a Translation Task from the Client on the understanding that performance of the Translation Task will not infringe any Third Party rights.
 Accordingly the Client warrants to the Translator that:
       - the Client has full right and authority to enter into this Agreement, having acquired the right and licence to translate and publish the Source Material; and
-      - the Source Material does not infringe the copyright or any other right of any person;
+      - the Source Material does not infringe the copyright or any other right of any person.

    2. The Client shall indemnify the Translator against any loss, injury or damage (including legal costs and expenses and compensation paid by the Translator to compromise or settle any claim) which the Translator suffers as a consequence of any breach or alleged breach of any of the above warranties or as a consequence of any claim that the Source Material contains anything objectionable, libellous, blasphemous or obscene or which constitutes an infringement of copyright or of any other rights of any Third Party.